-Nationally, residential electricity prices are expected to decrease by 0.6 per cent in 2015/16 and then increase by 1.0 per cent in 2016/17 and 2.9 per cent in 2017/18.
-This is equivalent to an average annual increase of 1.1 per cent for the average national consumer over the reporting period.
+Nationally, residential electricity prices are expected to decrease by 1.8 per cent in 2015/16 and then increase by 0.9 per cent in 2016/17 and 3.0 per cent in 2017/18.
+This is equivalent to an average annual increase of 0.7 per cent for the average national consumer over the reporting period.

 The decrease in 2015/16 is due to decreasing network costs outweighing rises in competitive market and environmental policy costs.
 The increase in 2016/17 is due to increases in competitive market and environmental costs, partially offset by lower regulated network costs.
-The larger increase in 2017/18 reflects increases in regulated network costs and competitive market costs, partially offset by decreasing environmental policy costs.
+The larger increase in 2017/18, primarily reflects increases in competitive market costs.